ccao-data/people/.gitlab/issue_templates/ds-onboarding.md

 Interns may work up to 20 hours per week.
 You are encouraged to do so; working 15 hours or less severly limits the quality of work you can do. -

-- [ ] Please email your preferred schedule to [Rob Ross](mailto:rross@cookcountyassessor.com) so that he can put it on the DS calendar.
+- [ ] Please email your preferred schedule to [Rob Ross](mailto:rross@cookcountyassessor.com), including the days and times you will be working, and the date of your last day.
+Subject: 'YOUR NAME - Internship hours.'
 - [ ] Email [Rob Ross](mailto:rross@cookcountyassessor.com) to request a project and supervisor.

 # Accounts